-2005).
-We will assume that entrepreneurs appropriate a non-pledgeable income b per period whenever their investment projects get developed and succeed.
+We are also going to consider that entrepreneurs extract more from their investment projects than just the residual part of the pledgeable success return left after repaying the bank loans.
+This is consistent with corporate finance theories that emphasize the role of control rents (Hart, 1995) and show how incentive problems may give rise to (endogenous) fractions of corporate value that cannot be pledged to outside investors (Tirole, 2005).
+We will assume that entrepreneurs appropriate a non-pledgeable return b per period whenever their investment projects get developed and succeed.
 The practical implication of this parameter is to introduce an extra cost associated with credit rationing.
-Absent direct empirical estimates of this parameter, we set b = a = 0.04, which implies that the overall net present value generated by the investment projects is roughly twice as large as if only pledgeable returns were taken into account.37
+Absent direct empirical estimates of this parameter, we set b = a = 0.04, which implies that the overall net present value generated by the investment projects is roughly twice as large as if only pledgeable returns were taken into account.36

 Depositors are fully protected by deposit insurance and receive their required rate of return (normalized to zero) with probability one, so their stake in social welfare is just zero and we can ignore their payoffs in the welfare calculations.
-Similarly, by the zero net present value condition (8) that characterizes equilibrium, bank shareholders break even on expectation over any whole two-period interval following a recapitalization of their banks, so we can also ignore their payoffs.
+Similarly, by the zero net present value condition (8) that characterizes equilibrium, bank shareholders break even on expectation over any two periods following a recapitalization of their banks, so we can also ignore their payoffs.
 This leaves us with entrepreneurs (as the projects' residual claimants) and the government (as insurer of bank deposits and internalizer of the social cost of bank failures) as the only two relevant classes of agents with a non-trivial stake in social welfare.